grafana/grafana/docs/sources/installation/docker.md

 description = "Guide for running Grafana using Docker" keywords = ["grafana", "configuration", "documentation", "docker"] weight = 600

 +++

 # Run Grafana Docker image

-You can install and run Grafana using the official Docker image.
-It comes in two variants: Alpine and Ubuntu.
+You can install and run Grafana using the official Docker images.
+Our docker images come in two editions:

+**Grafana Enterprise**: `grafana/grafana-ent`
+**Grafana Open Source**: `grafana/grafana-oss`

+These editions are additionally available in two variants: Alpine and Ubuntu.

 This page also contains important information about [migrating from earlier Docker image versions](#migrate-from-previous-docker-containers-versions).